 Claire Jervert’s Android Portraits, developed through ongoing research and interaction with humanoid robots and their creators around the world, subverts portraiture’s traditional mission of ennobling the human.
 Her portraits stir contemplation of a possible future of humanity by portraying the hybrid human-AI intelligence that is evolving among us. clairejervert.com

 Sophia is hybrid human-AI intelligence designed with technology that analyzes and mimics the process of learning and human traits, including a wide range of facial expressions.
 Rather than a compilation of recorded human memories, she processes vast data banks of information that inform her responses in conversation.

 Photo: Hanson Robotics hansonrobotics.com

 Sophia with United Nations Deputy Secretary-General Amina J. Mohammed.
 Sophia is a Saudi Arabian citizen, the first robot to receive citizenship of any country, and the first robot Innovation Ambassador for the United Nations Development Programme.

 in conversation, draws from

 his memory data bank holding thousands of pages of the author’s journals, letters and science fiction writings and family members’ memories of him.

 Photo: Claire Jervert

-"Of Poets: Human and Robot" is included in the UN 75th anniversary issue of CENTERPOINT NOW the publication and ©2020 World Council of Peoples for the United Nations, co-produced with Streaming Museum.
-It has also been featured in "The Next Renaissance". the publication of the European Institute of Innovation and Technology, Culture and Creativity -- a body of the European Union.
+"Of Poets: Human and Robot"is featured in Centerpoint Now ©2020, World Council of Peoples for the United Nations, UN 75th anniversary special edition "Are we there yet?" co-produced with Streaming Museum.
+It has also been featured in "The Next Renaissance", the publication of the European Institute of Innovation and Technology, Culture and Creativity -- a body of the European Union.